thiagocapuano/waves-documentation/en/waves-full-node/options-for-getting-actual-blockchain/export-and-import-from-the-blockchain.md

-# Export and Import From The Blockchain
+# Export to The Blockchain

 ![master](https://img.shields.io/badge/node->%3D0.8.0-4bc51d.svg)
-If you already have a Waves full node synced to the correct chain, you can export the blockchain data from the fully synced node and import it into your new node.
-Importing and exporting can be used as an option for more quickly obtaining the Waves blockchain.
+If you already have a Waves full node synced to the correct chain, you can export the blockchain data.

 ## Export Existing Blocks to a Binary File